devnich/python-programming/README.md

 ## (Optional) Import shortcuts

 1. Import specific items from a library module.
 You want to be careful with this.
-It\'s safer to keep the namespace.
+It's safer to keep the namespace.

     ``` python
     from math import cos, pi